Miserlou/Zappa/README.md

         "assume_policy": "my_assume_policy.json", // optional, IAM assume policy JSON file
         "attach_policy": "my_attach_policy.json", // optional, IAM attach policy JSON file
         "async_source": "sns", // Source of async tasks.
-Defaults to "lambda" "async_resources": true, // Create the SNS topic to use.
+Defaults to "lambda" "async_resources": true, // Create the SNS topic and DynamoDB table to use.
 Defaults to true.
+        "async_response_table": "your_dynamodb_table_name",  // the DynamoDB table name to use for captured async responses; defaults to None (can't capture)
         "aws_environment_variables" : {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app via AWS Lambdas native environment variables.
 See also "environment_variables" and "remote_env" .
 Default {}.
         "aws_kms_key_arn": "your_aws_kms_key_arn", // Your AWS KMS Key ARN
         "aws_region": "aws-region-name", // optional, uses region set in profile or environment variables if not set here,